SurrealAI/surreal/docs/surreal_kube_gke.md

 2. **Define the Cluster.** Make an empty directory, and run the cloudwise command for google cloud
 ```
-mkdir kurreal
+mkdir surreal-kube
-cd kurreal
+cd surreal-kube
 cloudwise-gke
 ```
     - You will first be asked to provide your project id.
     - Next cloudwise will ask for authentication json.
 Press `Enter` to skip since we have already done `gcloud auth login`.
     - Configure the zone that your cluster is going to be in, e.g. `us-west1-b`.
     - Name your cluster.
-We usually use `kurreal`.
+We usually use `surreal-kube`.
     - Cloudwise will then ask you to create the default node pool.
 You can use the default settings (`20` and `n1-standard-2`).
     - Use `no` (default) when asked about preemptible machines.
     - Cloudwise will then ask you to setup the machines for your cluster.
 For surreal, you can use one of the four pre-defined combinations.